Timendus/chip8-test-suite/README.md

 that is technically "wrong" for SUPER-CHIP, and the test makes that explicit, most `lores` games that use scrolling depend on this "modern" interpretation of the opcodes.
 There are almost no ROMs that depend on the legacy version.

-In practice most interpreters implement the "modern" behaviour and just ignore the "legacy" behaviour.
-But for that handful of ROMs that can make use of it, you can support `lores` "legacy" scrolling as a quirk.

 # Contributing